 Leading Strategic Initiatives (Program Management) with Greg Githens

 As organizations recover, pivot, and “bounce forward” from the pandemic, they will increasingly charter strategic initiatives.
 Strategic initiatives are distinct from initiatives intended to improve business operations.
-Strategic initiatives are bold endeavors with large organizational scale and scope; thus, they are programs that apply tools from the program management toolbox.
+They are bold endeavors with large organizational scale and scope; thus, they are programs that apply tools from the program management toolbox.

 When in crisis and emerging from crisis, individuals typically discover that a new kind of thinking is needed.
 Individuals need to acquire an executive and strategic mindset, reject out-of-date conventions and practices, and apply the principles of innovation and experimentation.